 Why are Free Offers So Irresistible?

 For example, “Get a free session with a personal trainer when you sign up for a gym membership.”

 “BOGO shoe sale for back to school.”

-According to behavioral economist, Dan Ariely, deep-rooted psychological principles explain why marketers and entrepreneurs are smart to use the allure of free offers to attract more shoppers.
-Bottom line: FREE! works.
+According to behavioral economist Dan Ariely’s book Predictably Irrational, deep-rooted psychological principles explain why marketers and entrepreneurs are smart to use the allure of free offers to attract more shoppers.
+Bottom line: Free works.

-While most transactions have an upside and a downside, when something is free, we forget about the downside.
-FREE! gives us an emotional charge and we transfer that feeling to the item being offered making it seem more valuable than it really is.
+While most transactions have an upside and a downside, we forget about the downside when something is free.
+Free gives us an emotional charge, and we transfer that feeling to the item being offered to make it seem more valuable than it really is.
 The power of free is also tied to our primitive fear of loss.
 Because there’s no visible loss, the free offer makes us feel safe.

 In Predictably Irrational, Ariely focuses on how the emotional pull of getting something for nothing, which he calls the zero price effect, can lead us to make bad (i.e., irrational) decisions.
-For business owners, the relevant concern is about how to keep your value, while offering something for free.
+For business owners, the relevant concern is keeping your value while offering something for free.

-When thinking about how to harness the power of free for your own products and services, it’s important to keep in mind that a free offer is a marketing tool.
-As with all marketing tools, the key to making giveaways successful is to carefully consider your goals ahead of time.
+When thinking about harnessing the power of free for your own products and services, it’s important to keep in mind that a free offer is a marketing tool.
+As with all marketing tools, the key to making giveaways successful is carefully considering your goals ahead of time.

 So think about what you want to accomplish: Are you hoping to attract new sales leads?
 Do you want to build a social media following?
 Is your goal to entice past customers to return for an upgraded product or service?
 Are you looking to introduce a product with new features that might nudge formerly reluctant customers past their tipping points?